 Wood et al. (2017) conducted a prospective case series to assess treatment outcomes of CRS patients undergoing FESS and post-operative medical treatment over a prolonged follow-up period.
 The study included 200 non-consecutive patients in the tertiary referral practice of a single surgeon.
 Symptoms were scored by patients pre-operatively and over a minimum follow-up period of 12 months.
 The median pre-operative symptom score was 16 (out of a maximum of 25).
-Symptom scores reduced to a median of 7 after 12 months of follow up.
+Symptom scores reduced to a median of seven after 12 months of follow up.
 The median symptom score improved for all symptoms and across all patient subgroups.
 The authors concluded that extensive FESS offers significant and durable symptom improvement in patients with CRS refractory to medical treatment and that prolonged medical therapy is recommended after FESS.
-The findings are, however, limited by lack of comparison group undergoing a different treatment approach.
+The findings are however limited by lack of comparison group undergoing a different treatment approach.

-Djukic et al. (2015) evaluated the clinical outcomes and quality of life (QoL) in patients with nasal polyposis (NP) after FESS.
-The prospective study included 85 consecutive adult patients (≥ 18 years) with NP who were operated on using FESS after failure of the medical treatment and in certain cases of surgical treatment.
+Djukic et al. (2015) evaluated the clinical outcomes and QOL in patients with nasal polyposis (NP) after FESS.
+The prospective study included 85 consecutive adult patients ( $\geq$ 18 years) with NP who were operated on using FESS after failure of the medical treatment and in certain cases of surgical treatment.
 The objective finding was presented as endoscopic and CT score.
-The intensity of each symptom, the values of symptom scores (major, minor and total), the values of dimension scales and summary scales of the QoL, as well as the values of endoscopic score through three periods of time (pre-surgery, 6 and 12 months after the surgery) were analyzed.
-Following FESS, mean intensity values of all individual symptoms and symptom scores were significantly lower and the values of all dimension scales and summary scales of QoL were significantly higher (p < 0.05).
-There was no statistically significant difference in symptom intensity and QoL after 6 and 12 months of surgical treatment (p > 0.05).
-Endoscopic score was on average significantly lower after 6 and 12 months of FESS (p < 0.05), but the mean score value after 12 months of operation was significantly higher in relation to that after 6 months of surgery (p < 0.05).
-Nevertheless, the recurrence of NP was observed in 28 patients (32.9 %) in the follow-up period.
-In conclusion, FESS in patients with NP results in significant improvement of symptom intensity, QoL and endoscopic score.
-While the intensity of symptoms and QoL showed a tendency to maintain between 6 and 12 months after surgery, endoscopic score showed a tendency of exacerbation in the same period.
-The findings are limited by lack of comparison group.
+The intensity of each symptom, the values of symptom scores (major, minor, and total), the values of dimension scales and summary scales of the QOL, as well as the values of endoscopic score through three periods of time (pre-surgery, 6 and 12 months after the surgery) were analyzed.
+Following FESS, mean intensity values of all individual symptoms and symptom scores were significantly lower and the values of all dimension scales and summary scales of QOL were significantly higher (p < 0.05).
+There was no statistically significant difference in symptom intensity and QOL after 6 and 12 months of surgical treatment (p > 0.05).
+Endoscopic score was on average significantly lower after 6 and 12 months of surgery (p < 0.05).
+Nevertheless, the recurrence of NP was observed in 28 patients (32.9%) in the follow-up period.
+In conclusion, FESS in patients with NP resulted in significant improvement of symptom intensity, QOL and endoscopic score.
+While the intensity of symptoms and QOL showed a tendency to maintain between 6 and 12 months after surgery, endoscopic score showed a tendency of exacerbation in the same period.
+The findings were limited by lack of comparison group.